Fast Rate Information-theoretic Bounds on Generalization Errors: Novel Fast Rate Results

 \begin{definition}[$(\eta,c)$-central condition] Let ${\eta}>0$ and $0 < c \leq 1$ be two constants.
 We say that a random variable $X$ endowed with a probability measure $P$ satisfies the $(\eta,c)$-central condition if the following inequality holds:

 given that $0 < E_P[X] < \infty$. \end{definition} \begin{remark} Comparing the $(\eta,c)$-central condition with the $\sigma$-sub-Gaussian condition defined as

-the main difference is on the bounding terms for the CGF where the variance proxy term $\frac{\eta^2\sigma^2}{2}$ is replaced by the term $(1-c)\eta \EE{P}{X}$ for a positive $\eta$.
-This also shows that if we want to make the sub-Gaussian condition and the $(\eta,c)$-central condition equivalent, the variance proxy $\sigma^2$ should have the same scaling law as the term $\EE{P}{X}$.
+One difference between these two conditions is that the $(\eta, c)$-central condition is required to hold just for a single specific $\eta$, whereas the sub-Gaussian condition is required for all $\eta$.
+Another difference is on the bounding terms for the CGF where the variance proxy term $\frac{\eta^2\sigma^2}{2}$ is replaced by the term $(1-c)\eta \Esub{P}{X}$ for a positive $\eta$.
+This also shows that if we want to make the sub-Gaussian condition and the $(\eta,c)$-central condition equivalent, the variance proxy $\sigma^2$ should have the same scaling law as the term $\Esub{P}{X}$.
 This is consistent with the results in Example \ref{example:sub-Gaussian-2}, where both $\E{\mathcal R(W)}$ and the variance proxy of $r(W,Z)$ scales as $O(1/n)$.
 We furthermore compare $(\eta,c)$-central condition with other related conditions in the literature in Section \ref{sec:related}. \end{remark}

 Then we make the following assumption that the unexpected excess risk satisfies the $(\eta,c)$-central condition. \begin{assumption} We assume the unexpected excess risk $r(W,Z_i)$ satisfies the $\left(\eta, c \right)$-central condition for any $i\in [n]$, some constants $\eta > 0$ and $0 < c \leq 1$ under the product distribution $P_W\otimes\mu$, e.g.,